The Geology Department welcomes all students regardless of their previous academic background.

 - GEOL 105 (Introduction to Oceanography) studies the global marine system and the interconnected geological, chemical, physical and biological processes that occur in this domain, providing the scientific basis for confronting challenges faced in marine conservation.

 These are introductory science courses designed for all students of the college.
-They provide the foundation for further study of the Earth in upper level geology courses and can be integrated into an Environmental Studies program as well.
+None of these four introductory courses have a prerequisite and none presume any previous geologic knowledge.
+All are appropriate of non-majors.
+Introductory geology courses provide the foundation for further study of the Earth in upper level geology courses and can be integrated into an Environmental Studies program as well.
 GEOL 111 and 112 are required for the Geology major and are prerequisites for most higher-level Geology courses; students interested in majoring in Geology should take these two courses early in their college career.